TRY OUR EASY BUSINESS INCOME LIMIT CALCULATOR CALCULATOR

 Coinsurance is used to make sure that an adequate limit of insurance is carried for the business income exposure.
 A coinsurance penalty applies only if the limit insured is inadequate at the time of the loss.
 The penalty formula is "Limit carried/Limit Required x Loss".
 Coinsurance may not be suitable for smaller risks.

-Include all operating expenses listed on the business' income statement or federal tax return.
+When applying to the insurance company for coverage, include all operating expenses listed on the business' income statement or federal tax return.
 We recommend including all because it is difficult to determine which expenses will continue until the time of a loss.
-Some expenses may not continue at the full amount while other expenses may continue but at a temporary location.
-Therefore this calculator includes all operating expenses.
+Some costs may not continue at the full amount while other expenses may continue but at a temporary location.

 Net Income or Loss

-Business income covers payroll expenses as a continuing expense unless ordinary payroll is limited or excluded.
-Ordinary payroll is payroll for employees other than officers, executives, managers or employees under contract.
-Insuring payroll helps prevent employees from leaving or not getting paid during the recovery period.
+Insuring payroll helps prevent employees from leaving and avoids instances of employees not getting paid during the recovery period.
 Also, some labor agreements require payroll and benefits to continue.

 Period of Indemnity

-Waiting periods are built into business income forms.
-This acts as a deductible.
-Waiting periods apply to business income coverage, not extra expense.
-Business income loss that occurs during the waiting period, typically the first 24 to 72 hours, is not covered by business income coverage.
+Loss that occurs during this period, typically the first 24 to 72 hours, is not covered by the business income coverage.
 Some policy forms can be endorsed to remove the waiting period entirely.